-Keep warm tips:
+Keep Warm tips:

 - Always start with hot food.
-Do not use the keep warm feature to heat cold food. - Food in heat-safe glass and glass ceramic containers may need higher temperature settings compared to food in regular containers. - Avoid repeated openings of the oven, it will allow hot air to escape and the food to cool. - Aluminum foil may be used to cover food to keep food moist.
+Do not use the keep warm feature to heat cold food. - Food in heat-safe glass and glass ceramic containers may need higher temperature settings compared to food in regular containers. - Avoid repeated openings of the oven, it will allow hot air to escape and the food to cool. - Aluminum foil may be used to cover food to increase moisture content.